Zach Dockar-Clay: Sydney Roosters

 Ahead of the 2024 NRL season, Dockar-Clay joined the Sydney Roosters.
 In round 6, he was named to make his club debut against Newcastle.
 Dockar-Clay would play off the interchange bench in their 22-20 victory.

 On 21 May, the Sydney Roosters hit back at claims that Dockar-Clay had been taking illegal substances on a live stream along with fellow players Brandon Smith, Terrell May, Naufahu Whyte and Spencer Leniu.
 The club released a statement which read “The Sydney Roosters have been made aware of a small clip from a longer live stream that some on social media have claimed identifies behaviour that breaches NRL rules.
 “The clip reveals no use of illicit substances or any other breach of NRL rules, however some see fit to make that grossly distorted and clearly damaging claim".

-2025
+Manly Warringah Sea Eagles

-Dockar-Clay was one of five players farewelled by the Roosters at the end of their season.
+Dockar-Clay was one of five players farewelled by the Sydney Roosters at the end of their season.
 He was linked with a move to Manly.

+In the 2026 NRL season, Dockar-Clay made one appearance for Manly.
+He spent the majority of the year with the clubs NSW Cup side which finished last.
+In September, he was released by Manly.